mlouns/sandbox/README.md

 To build the executable, run the `Makefile` in each directory.

 Each directory also has unit tests in its `utest` directory.
 The source for those is in the higher-level directory.
 Unit tests may be built by running the `Makefile` in each `utest` directory.

+## Output

+Output from each program is in the "Example Ouput" section of each `.md` file in the relevant directory.

+This may be verified by building and running each program.